-- Clydesdales, originally from Scotland, are the second largest horse breed.
+- Clydesdales, originally from Scotland, are the second-largest horse breed.
 They got their name from Scottish soldiers who rode them along the Clyde River into battle.
-They were made famous in the classic Budweiser commercials and can often be seen in modern day parades.

 - Experts believe the Comtois horse could have been bred as early as the 1st century, but have definite records of it being bred in the Jura Mountains between France and Switzerland in the 4th century.

 The biggest horse ever recorded was Sampson, who was from the Shire breed.
 He weighed an astounding 3,359 pounds and stood over 22 hands tall when he measured in 1859.
 The tallest horse alive as of 2021 is Big Jake, who measures over 22 hands tall.
 Big Jake, who is a Belgian, weighs in at 2,260 pounds.
 His owners have to constantly put him on a diet so that his joints can withstand his weight.
 Animals were added to this list based on their height and weight.
 Learning more about these animals that are giant in size, especially in height and weight, is a fun activity.

 #13 Biggest Horses: Russian Heavy – 58 Inches Tall and 1,420 Pounds

 The Russian heavy has very short legs compared to many other draft breeds designed to give it better traction.
 Equestrians developed this breed in Russia in about 1952 can still be seen pulling wagons around the countryside.